What to Do If You Lost Your NYSC Certificate

 Who gets this?

-If lost: Recovery may be quicker, as this is often stored in your school’s database and can be re-issued via NYSC’s Directorate Headquarters.
+If lost: You can recover it quicker, as it is most times stored in your school’s database and can be re-issued via NYSC’s Directorate Headquarters.

-Step-by-Step Guide to Recovering a Lost NYSC Certificate
+Step-by-Step Guide on How to Recover a Lost NYSC Certificate

 Step 1: Get a Police Report

-Visit the nearest police station to report the loss of your certificate.
-Request for an official Police Report indicating the circumstances and date of the loss.
-Ensure the report is typed, signed, and stamped.
-This document is your first proof of loss and must be well written.
+Go Visit the nearest police station and report the loss of your certificate.
+Request for an official Police Report and show the circumstances and date of the loss.
+Make sure the report is typed, signed, and stamped.
+This document is your first proof of loss and must be written well.

 Step 2: Swear an Affidavit of Loss